lhao03/lhao03.github.io/content/blog/cs-edu.md

 - how and why a stack overflow can occur from too many recursive calls
 - why we actually need to care about memory usage

 I'm excited for more higher level courses, and to also combine what I will learn in computer science with chemistry and biochemistry.
+I don't think learning computer science in high school would of resulted in where I am today.
+Taking my first computer science in university from a world renown professor who tailored the course for years, has shaped the way I think about programming and computer science in ways a high school computer science class could never.

 # My thoughts on "minority" focussed programs
 There's many programs that are targeted towards minorities in computer science.
 To me, most of them seem to almost be preying on this minority issue in computer science for their own gain, or don't seem to actually be helping.